adpozuelo/GCMC/README.md

 Design & Arquitecture
 ==========

-MC is designed to use the massive parallel paradigm for intensive computation.Thus, MC needs a NVIDIA's GPGPU with CUDA arquitecture.
+MC is designed to use the massive parallel paradigm for intensive computation.
+Thus, MC needs a NVIDIA's GPGPU with CUDA arquitecture.

 Implementation
 ==========